OpenAstronomy/openastronomy.github.io/gsoc2015/ideas_astropy_affiliated.md

 have it print or write a file that tells them what papers to cite.
 Bonus points if this actually can show BibTeX or LaTeX bibliography entries that can be just dropped into papers with minimal effort on the part of the user.

+#### Adding further spectral standards to specutils

+*Suggested Mentor(s)*: Adam Ginsburg & Wolfgang Kerzendorf

+*Difficulty*: Intermediate

+*Programming skills*: Python

+#### Description

+Specutils is a package within the astropy collection that deals with operations with spectra.
+Apart from imaging, spectra are the second main data product in astronomy.
+While imaging data is collected by hooking a giant DSLR at the end of telescope and sticking coloured glass between telescope and DSLR (a filter), spectra are obtained by breaking light up into its components and then observing the resulting distribution.
+These data are saved in a variety of formats.

+Currently, we are able to read and write a subset of standards that are out there.
+As a project, we suggest to implement the remaining unsupported standards.
+All of the code is in Python and a good understanding of classes is needed for this project.

 ### Improve pyregion and pyds9